dsimon21/MarkovChainBookRecs/README.md

 before.

 ## Sources
-All book cover images were taken from amazon.com.
+All book cover images are from Amazon.com.